SamTech0101/WheelFrontier/README.md

-# ABS Panels App
+# WheelFrontier Panels App

-This app is designed for both the dealership and ABS admin to manage and interact with their customer and audiences.
+This app is designed for both the dealership and WheelFrontier admin to manage and interact with their customer and audiences.

 ## Overview